natsuhiko/PHM/README.md

 	cd $PHMDIR
 	sh script/test.sh

-End of the script, you will find the two directories *Stage1* and *Stage2* in the *data* directory, which contain output files from the pairwise hierarchical model.
+End of the script, you will find the two directories *Stage1* and *Stage2* in the *data* directory, which contain output files of the hierarchical model and pairwise hierarchical model, respectively.
+The detailed workflow is found below.

 ## Workflow